Greetings from Group Chairman/University President/Hospital Director

 Hospital Director, IUHW Narita Hospital

 Our strength also lies in mutual cooperation with group facilities nationwide and close collaboration with local medical associations and local doctors.
-Backed by these fortes, we will continue to provide advanced, high quality medical care to people not only in the Inba region of Chiba Prefecture but also throughout Japan.
+Backed by these fortes, we will continue to provide advanced, high quality medical care to people not only in the neighboring Inba region of Chiba Prefecture but also throughout Japan.
 In addition, we will emphasize our efforts to expand our global medical services from now on.
 We would like to ask for your continuous support as always.

 Profile